bcgov/inclusive-names-service/docs/glossary.md

 #### <a id="font"> </a> font

 A font defines the visual appearance of code points.
-This document is written using the BC Sans font.
+[BC Sans](#bc-sans-font) is one such font.
 Other examples of fonts are Times New Roman, Calibri, Arial, and Comic Sans.

 #### <a id="glyph"> </a> glyph